 “The reason given for this outrage… is that it deprived many persons in that branch from being employed.”

-In Limehouse, on May 10th 1768: Dingley’s Steam-powered Sawmill was burnt down by 500 sawyers who claimed it was putting them out of work.
+In Limehouse, on May 10th 1768: Charles Dingley’s wind-powered Sawmill was burnt down by 500 sawyers who claimed it was putting them out of work.

 This was clearly a highly organized act; possibly decided on at some kind of mass meeting.
 When the sawyers marched on the Mill, Christopher Robertson, Dingley’s clerk, confronted the crowd and asked them what they wanted.
 “They told me the saw-mill was at work when thousands of them were starving for want of bread.
 I then represented to them that the mill had done no kind of work that had injured them, or prevented them receiving any benefit.
 I desired to know which was their principal man to whom I might speak.
 I had some conversation with him and represented to him that it had not injured the sawyers.
 He said it partly might be so, but it hereafter would if it had not; and they came with a resolution to pull it down, and down it should come.”